 1 Corinthians 14:37

-That was true of all the apostles and prophets Jesus moved and inspired with the Holy Spirit.
+That was true of all the apostles and prophets Jesus moved and inspired with the Holy Spirit.1

-If you believe the red letters are more important than the black, then you don’t actually believe the red letters that say the opposite.
+If you believe that the red letters are more important than the black letters, then you don’t actually believe the red letters, because they affirm the authority of all Scripture.
 And so, who said John 3:16—Jesus or the Holy Spirit through the pen of John?
 Someone who truly believes Jesus’ words would say, “It doesn’t matter.
 It’s the message of God regardless.”